 Whether they are in a party setting or being shared with family or friends at home, our delectable macarons go extremely quickly.
 Additionally, our macarons are often cited as crowd favorites, and many who try a Mischief Maker macaron boast about how much they love them, even if they had previously disliked macarons from elsewhere.
 While it may not seem like many dozens would be needed, I assure you they are always the very first thing to go, as they are much too small and tasty for self-restraint.
 Send me a message at any time, and we can discuss my current favorite flavors.

 No, your cake cannot be set up hours in advance.
 Cakes are made with ingredients that tend to melt, and they like a cool, happy environment of about 60-70 degrees.
-You need to eat it and eat it fast.
+You should eat it and eat it fast.
 Do not think your cake is going to be okay with being outside in 80-100 degree heat, high humidity, or possible rain during dinner, dancing, and then eventually the cake cutting, because it will not be okay.
 I do not suggest any cake be in a non-controlled/non-air-conditioned environment!
-If a cake is being pushed beyond its reasonable limit, I cannot make any guarantees on the welfare of the cake.
+If a cake is being pushed beyond its reasonable limit, I cannot make any guarantees as to the welfare of the cake.
 If at all possible, plan for air conditioning.
 In fact, if I feel the conditions are too extreme, I do not accept some outdoor orders.
-As a general rule, outdoor weddings are, usually, not accepted unless it is late fall.
+As a general rule, outdoor weddings are, usually, not accepted unless it is late fall or the client assumes the risk.
 Even then, conditions must be evaluated.